 One of the most important and long-standing links I have is with Carcanet Press, whose Managing Director (and the editor of PN Review) is Michael Schmidt.
 The image (right; photo: Fergus Wilde) shows how Michael treats his authors.
 Another more recent link is with the Muscaliet Press, which was established in Essex by Simon Everett (https://www.muscaliet.co.uk/).
 Muscaliet recently published a short volume of travel essays (Four Places, 2018) and in 2021, a collection of 10-line prose-poems, The English Funerals.
 Two of my contributions to the Muscaliet-inspired Quarantine Notebooks (2020) also appear, together with these and other titles, on the Muscaliet website.

-Carcanet has published five of my volumes of poems, Time Signatures, 1993; Not Only I, 1996; The Country of Perhaps, 2003, together with Old English Poems and Riddles (2008), Polder, (July, 2009), the Selected Poems (2011) and Serengeti Songs (2016).
+Carcanet has published eight of my volumes of poems and/or translations, Time Signatures, 1993; Not Only I, 1996; The Country of Perhaps, 2003, together with Old English Poems and Riddles (2008), Polder, (July, 2009), the Selected Poems (2011) and Serengeti Songs (2016).
 In 2018, Carcanet Classics published Beowulf: A Translation and a Reading, which includes an extensive 'Afterword' on the text and the process of translation.
 At present I'm preparing for Carcanet the final typescript of what will be a volume of collected poems, which in turn will include a new collection of original pieces (provisional title A Few Late Wasps: Collected Poems 1982-2022).
 I've also contributed essays and reviews to PN Review for many years (since 1984) as Chris McCully and C.B.
 McCully.